victorvos/simple-web-scraper-for-agents/README.md

 ## Storage and Caching System

-The application uses two types of caching to improve performance and reduce API costs:
+The application uses multiple types of storage to improve performance and reduce API costs:

 ### Content Cache (`data/cache/`)
 - Stores raw HTML and extracted text from scraped websites